-IHE Context: This case describes the process flow for halting a procedure in one room, with one set of modality equipment, and resuming it in another room with different equipment.
-For continuity of clinical data, it is critical that this be treated as a single Requested Procedure, i.e., it uses the same Study Instance UID.

-The basic process is that each modality in the first room will issue a Modality Procedure Step Completed or Discontinued.
+- 1190 IHE Context: This case describes the process flow for halting a procedure in one room, with one set of modality equipment, and resuming it in another room with different equipment.
+For continuity of clinical data, it is critical that this be treated as a single Requested Procedure, i.e., it uses the same Study Instance UID. - The basic process is that each modality in the first room will issue a Modality Procedure Step

+Completed or Discontinued.
 The DSS/OF through its scheduling functionality can reassign the Requested Procedure to a new room, which will create Scheduled Procedure Steps for the modalities in the new room; those modalities can then restart the procedure using the Modality Worklist information.
-In the event that the DSS/OF does not reschedule the Requested Procedure to the new location, the modalities in the new room need to issue a broad Modality Worklist query (not constrained to its own AE Title) to obtain the Scheduled Procedure Step for the original room; they can then append a Modality Performed Procedure Step to that Scheduled Step.
+In the event that the DSS/OF does not reschedule the Requested Procedure to the new location, the modalities in the new room need to issue a broad Modality

-Note that the absence of Modality Procedure Step Completed or Discontinued does not impact the ability to continue in a new room.
-The Modality Procedure Step Completed or Discontinued from the modalities in the first room may be sent at any time, but are required from each modality to complete its Modality Procedure Step in Progress.

-Note that there is no comparable case covered in the Radiology Technical Framework.
+Worklist query (not constrained to its own AF Title) to obtain the Scheduled Procedure Step for - Worklist query (not constrained to its own AE Title) to obtain the Scheduled Procedure Step for the original room; they can then append a Modality Performed Procedure Step to that Scheduled Step. - Note that the absence of Modality Procedure Step Completed or Discontinued does not impact the ability to continue in a new room.
+The Modality Procedure Step Completed or Discontinued from the modalities in the first room may be sent at any time, but are required from each modality to complete its Modality Procedure Step in Progress. - Note that there is no comparable case covered in the Radiology Technical Framework.